5,6,7,8

 "5,6,7,8" is a song by British group Steps from their debut studio album, Step One (1998).
-It is a techno-pop and country pop song written by Barry Upton and Steve Crosby, and produced by Karl Twigg, Mark Topham and Pete Waterman.
-It was released as their debut single in November 1997 following their being put together after each group member responded to a magazine advert looking for people to audition to be in a pop band.
+Written by Barry Upton and Steve Crosby and produced by Karl Twigg, Mark Topham and Pete Waterman, the song blends techno-pop and country pop styles.
+Released as their debut single in November 1997 by Jive and EBUL, it followed the group's formation, which came after each group member responded to a magazine advertisement seeking auditions for a pop band.

-"5,6,7,8" peaked at number 14 on the UK Singles Chart—one of Steps' lowest chart positions—but has become the third-best-selling single of their career in the United Kingdom, selling 365,000 copies and receiving 3,440,000 streams as of March 2017.
+"5,6,7,8" peaked at number 14 on the UK Singles Chart (one of Steps' lowest chart positions) but has become the third-best-selling single of their career in the United Kingdom, selling 365,000 copies and receiving 3,440,000 streams as of March 2017.
 "5,6,7,8" peaked at number-one in Australia and reached the top five in Belgium and New Zealand.
 Its accompanying music video was shot on a beach and features the group driving quad bikes and dancing in a bar.
 "5,6,7,8" was performed on The Ultimate Tour in 2012, Party on the Dancefloor Tour in 2017 and What the Future Holds Tour in 2021.